navi1910/StockPrediction-SimpleRNN-TimeSeriesForecasting/README.md

 # Stock Prediction Using SimpleRNN
 RNN stands for Recurrent Neural Networks.
 RNN is used when we have sequential data.
 `SimpleRNN` is a Function that is provided by `Tensorflow`, `Keras`.
-It is a fully-connected RNN where the output is to be fed back to input.
+It is a fully-connected RNN where the output is to be fed back as input.
 RNN is used for **Time Series Forecasting**.

 ## Project objective